ISCDtoolbox/Commons/README.md

 ## License

-The Commons library is given under the [terms of the GNU Lesser General Public License] (LICENSE.md).
+The Commons library is given under the [terms of the GNU Lesser General Public License] (LICENSE).